 Just like the fire quickly ravaged our warehouse hub, news of the event spread rapidly through the media.
 Our operations hub, which was essential to the running of our 92 Gloria Jeans stores and included our warehouse, head office, training and roasting facilities, was alight for three days until it finally burned to the ground.

-When our roasters appeared at the warehouse at 6am the morning after the fire, they looked depressed.
+When our roasters appeared at the warehouse at 6 am the following morning after the fire, they looked depressed.
 In their minds, they had just lost their jobs.
 What do you do when you are faced with a large scale disaster in your business?
 How do you inspire employees to stay engaged and not let discouragement affect their attitude?

 Things like a global financial crisis, health, financial issues or new competitors, crises are going to happen to you over the years, but you can’t let that stop or defeat you.

-We ran a webinar recently which surveyed hundreds of Australian business owners.
+At the time, we ran a webinar which surveyed hundreds of Australian business owners.
 We discovered that many Australian businesses face massive challenges and manage ‘fires’ when growing their businesses today.

 Keeping a positive mindset is critical when the going gets tough.
 Hardship in business can either make you better or bitter.
 It is important during business trials to remind yourself of God’s goodness and His promises to you so that your spirit can be filled with hope.
 When we adopt God’s perspective we are essentially changing the narrative and effectively block pessimism from taking root in our thinking.
 Allowing God’s Word to shape our mindset helps us to face our worst fears and come out the other side, unscathed and more resilient for the next business challenge.